mhus/mhus.org/index.md

 ### cherry-reactive

 A BPM engine you can create tasks by java classes.
 It's possible to embed it or run it as server instance.

+### cherry-vault

+A vault server to manage secrets.

+### mhus-osgi-crypt

+A cryptographic framework based on apache karaf.